leouieda/website/papers/paper-moho-inversion-tesseroids-2016.md

 [/software/fatiando].

-You'll find the source code, input data, and instructions to produce the results from the paper on the Github repository (link in the side bar).
+You'll find the source code, input data, and instructions to produce the results from the paper on the Github repository.
+There should be enough information for you to produce all figures of the paper.

+# Running the code online

-You can also run the Jupyter notebooks online without installing anything thanks to the awesome free [Binder](http://mybinder.org/) webservice:
+You can run the Jupyter notebooks online without installing anything thanks to the awesome free [Binder](http://mybinder.org/) web service.
+Follow the link below and open any notebook in the `code` folder.
+Beware that the CRUST1.0 synthetic and the South American Moho results will take hours or days to run.

 [mybinder.org/repo/pinga-lab/paper-moho-inversion-tesseroids](http://mybinder.org:/repo/pinga-lab/paper-moho-inversion-tesseroids)